ansible/ansible-documentation/docs/docsite/rst/command_guide/intro_adhoc.rst

 Why use ad hoc commands?
 ========================

 ad hoc commands are great for tasks you repeat rarely.
-For example, if you want to power off all the machines in your lab for when you go on a holiday vacation, you could execute a quick one-liner in Ansible without writing a playbook.
+For example, if you want to power off all the machines in your lab when you go on vacation, you could execute a quick one-liner in Ansible without writing a playbook.
 An ad hoc command looks like this:

 .. code-block:: bash